-The information generated by the cookie about your use of the website, including your IP address, is transmitted to and stored by Google outside New Zealand.
+The information generated by the cookie about your use of this website, including your IP address, is transmitted to and stored by Google outside New Zealand.
 The tracking data is stored in a database managed by Google.
-The tracking data is then used by Google to compile statistical reports on website activity for us to evaluate site use.
-This allows us to:
+The tracking data is then used by Google to compile statistical reports on website activity which are used to evaluate site use.

-We won't use web analytics tools to track or collect any personal information of visitors to our website.
+We won't use web analytics tools to track or collect any personal information of visitors to this website.